- 1 Launch And Pray “Optimization.”

 Don’t kill your campaigns.

-If you find a particle KPI (Key Performance Indicator) doing well, it’s natural to want to cut everything and just run what’s profitable.
+If you find a particular KPI (Key Performance Indicator) doing well, it’s natural to want to cut everything and just run what’s profitable.

 Making optimizations to a campaign while it’s running seems good in theory.